Maxim-Mazurok/google-api-typings-generator/gapi.client.compute-alpha/readme.md

 Returns permissions that a caller has on the specified resource. *Caution* This resource is intended for use only by third-party partners who are creating Cloud Marketplace images.
 */
 await gapi.client.compute.licenses.testIamPermissions({ project: "project", resource: "resource",  });

 /*
-Updates a License resource in the specified project. *Caution* This resource is intended for use only by third-party partners who are creating Cloud Marketplace images.
-*/
-await gapi.client.compute.licenses.update({ license: "license", project: "project",  });

-/*
 Deletes the specified machine image.
 Deleting a machine image is permanent and cannot be undone.